 How to access the parish records

-To access the Boston Archdiocese parish records, you will need to register (it's free) as a Guest Member.
+To access images of the Boston Archdiocese parish records, you will need to register (it's free) as a Guest Member.
 Guest Members are able to search several AmericanAncestors.org databases, and are also able to read, watch and download helpful educational materials on family history.
 Once you’ve registered as a guest, you may want to watch an instructional video on navigating our database, Massachusetts: (Image-Only) Roman Catholic Archdiocese of Boston Records, 1789-1920.

 Already a member?

 If you already have an account on AmericanAncestors.org, just sign in and start exploring the records!
 An instructional video for how to browse images is available on the project's companion website, CatholicRecords.AmericanAncestors.org.